vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 8 ‘Stone built in as one of the lower voussoirs of the outer arch of the south gate of the Jˆami Masjid at Jaunpur.’
 (CII III (1888), Plate xxxii).

-9 Metre: Sārd¯ulavikrīd ´ . ita.
+9 Metre: Sārdūlavikrīd ´ . ita.

 10 Metre: Mālinī.